• Skip to primary navigation

 When your sweet tooth is begging for something, but you don't want it to be too sweet, lemon-flavored treats are the perfect dessert.
 They are sweet but have a tangy lemon flavor that makes them so refreshing for warm days.

 Lemons naturally balance out the sugary sweetness of summertime desserts making them the ideal addition to any summer recipe.
-Use fresh lemons to make Strawberry Lemonade Bars, Lemon Brownies, and Lemon Mug Cake.
+Use fresh lemons to make Strawberry Lemonade Bars, creamy Lemon Cheesecake, rich Lemon Brownies, or my oh-so-easy Lemon Mug Cake.

 Why You'll Love This Mini Lemon Tarts Recipe